xudd/xudd/README.md

 ----

-Twisted and Node.js are cool, but frankly, I have a hard time following code that's broken into a billion tiny event'y functions.
+Twisted and Node.js are cool, but frankly, I have a hard time following code that's broken into a billion tiny event'y callbacks.
 Basically, eventually I feel like you're fighting the Flying Spagetti Monster of code.
 Within the cult of XUDD we hope to banish Flying Spagetti Monster code and raise old, chaotic gods of the actor model